-The top panel in Fig. 5 shows the monthly change in microwave sounding unit (MSU) temperature for the lower stratosphere (TLS) as calculated by the model, which is a typical metric for present-day evaluation of modeled stratospheric temperatures against satellite data.
+The top panel in Fig. 5 shows the monthly change in microwave sounding unit (MSU) temperature for the lower stratosphere (TLS) as calculated by the model, which is a typical metric for present-day

+- 395 evaluation of modeled stratospheric temperatures against satellite data.
 It covers the lower stratosphere, where volcanic aerosols mostly lie, and represents the local atmospheric response of longwave absorption by them.
-After the Mount Pinatubo (1991) eruption, a lower stratospheric warming of the order of 2-3°C for a year has been estimated using multiple reanalysis products (Labitzke and McCormick, 1992; Fujiwara et al., 2015).
-This is comparable to the ~25% larger eruption simulated here, E1, in which volcanic aerosols spread over a larger region (in both the northern and southern hemispheres) and absorbed a significant portion of longwave radiation, warming the lower stratosphere by up to 3°C for the first two years after the eruption.
-This effect was seen to intensify during the second year, before starting to steadily decline in Years 3 and 4 with the scavenging of volcanic aerosols.
-The other three eruptions warmed the lower stratosphere by up to 0.5° C only, because these were both weaker and extratropical eruptions that only affected the northern hemisphere for a shorter period (~18 months).

-The lower panel in Fig 5 presents the aerosol optical depth (AOD), a measure of atmospheric opacity to the incoming radiation as the extinction (sum of scattering and absorption) of shortwave radiation at 550nm.
-The model simulates an AOD anomaly of around 0.21 for the first 18 months after the first eruption, which decreases as aerosols are progressively removed.
+After the Mount Pinatubo (1991) eruption, a lower stratospheric warming of the order of 2-3°C for a year is estimated using multiple reanalysis products (Labitzke and McCormick, 1992; Fujiwara et al., 2015).
+This is comparable to the somewhat larger eruption simulated here, E1, in which volcanic aerosols spread over a larger region in the northern and southern hemispheres and absorb a significant - portion of longwave radiation, warming the lower stratosphere by up to 3°C for the first two years after the eruption.
+This effect intensifies during the second year, before starting to steadily decline in Years 3 and 4 with the scavenging of volcanic aerosols.
+The other three eruptions warm the lower stratosphere by up to 0.5° C only, because these were both weaker and extratropical eruptions that only affected the - 405 northern hemisphere for a shorter period (~18 months).
+The lag in global mean surface air temperature response (Middle panel) is mostly due to the thermal inertia of ocean which needs more time to return to the normal as shown in the supplementary information (Fig S4). - The lower panel in Fig 5 presents the aerosol optical depth (AOD), a measure of atmospheric opacity to the incoming radiation as the extinction (sum of scattering and absorption) of shortwave radiation at 550nm.
+The model simulates an AOD anomaly of around 0.21 for the first 18 months after the first eruption, which decreases as aerosols are being removed.
 The subsequent eruptions produce an AOD of the order of ~0.1 which similarly decreases with time.
-For comparison, the AOD estimation for the Pinatubo (1991) eruption is 0.15 for approximately 12 months over a background optical depth of ~0.6 (Russell et al., 1996; English et al., 2013).

-In the upper troposphere and lower stratosphere, the impact of each of these eruptions is distinct with a near-complete recovery to background AOD levels after each (i.e., and before the next) event; however, at surface, a lag in recovery time is evident (middle panel in Fig 5).
-The net impact of radiative flux perturbations following the eruptions is summarized in the form of the global surface air temperature change over the entire period.
-The model produces a robust mean cooling of ~1.5° C in the second year (or proceeding year) after the first eruption, and although AOD recovers a few years after each eruption, the surface temperature response is more prolonged.
-This lag in global mean surface air temperature response can be mainly ascribed to the thermal inertia of the oceans which need more time to return to the normal.
-This sea surface temperature (SST) response is shown in fig S4, with a slower post-eruption recovery and remanent cooling effect. (as shown in the supplementary information (Fig S4)).
-The smaller extratropical eruptions (E2-E4) that followed the large tropical one (E1) are then observed to hinder the surface temperature recovery and maintain a surface cooling of around 1.0°C during the entire period of simulation.
-Comparatively, the 1991 Mt.
-Pinatubo eruption created an ~0.5°C (peak) cooling over 1-2 years after the eruption (Hansen et al 1996).
+For comparison, the AOD estimation for the Pinatubo (1991) eruption is 0.15 for approximately 12 months (Russell et al., 1996; English et al., 2013).
+In the upper troposphere and lower stratosphere, the impact of each of these eruptions is distinct with a - 415 near-complete recovery to background AOD levels after each event; however, at surface, a lag in recovery time is evident (middle panel in Fig 5).
+The net impact of radiative flux perturbations following the eruptions is summarized in the form of global surface air temperature change over the entire period.
+The model produces a robust mean cooling of $\sim 1.5^{\circ}$ C on the second year after the first eruption, and although AOD recovers a few years after each eruption, the surface temperature response is prolonged.
+The smaller - 420 extratropical eruptions (E2-E4) that followed the large tropical one (E1) hindered the surface temperature recovery and maintained a surface cooling of around 1.0°C during the entire period of simulation.
+The sea surface temperature (SST) response shown in fig S4 suggest a slow recovery of the oceans after the eruptions with a remanent cooling effect.

-450 3.3 Volcanic aerosol properties
+3.3 Volcanic aerosol properties 425